hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGInputField.class/README.md

-An ALGBreadcrumbs is a GUI component that is responsible for handling user input.
+An ALGInputField is a GUI component that is responsible for handling user input.

 Instance Variables
 	controller:		ALGController 		reference to ALGController